Different by design

 Typical schools measure student success based on grades and test scores.
 But on the outskirts of Chennai, India, in a rural area studded with leafy palm trees, a new measure of success is taking shape.

-A partnership between a group of forward-thinking entrepreneurs and Kurani, Riverbend is a boarding school designed to nurture something perhaps even more important than academic achievement: personal relationships.
+A partnership between a group of education entrepreneurs and Kurani, the Riverbend School is a boarding school designed to nurture something perhaps even more important than academic achievement: happiness.

 At the school’s core is an insight drawn from the longest-running study on happiness: More than your wealth, job, or fame, the greatest predictor of well-being over a lifetime is the quality of your relationships.